 Archivo de Indias

 The Archivo de Indias (General Archive of the Indies) provides fascinating insight into Spain’s colonial history.
-The archive was established in 1785 to house documents and maps relating to Spain’s American empire.
+Established in 1785, it houses documents and maps relating to Spain’s American empire.
 It is a vast 7km of shelves, 43,000 documents, and 80 million pages dating from 1492 to the end of the empire in the 19th century.
-Most documents are filed away, but you can examine some fascinating letters and hand-drawn maps.
+There, you can have a look to some fascinating letters and hand-drawn maps!

-- Hospital de los Venerables Sacerdotes: it is a gem of a museum, housed in a former hospice for ageing priests.
+- Hospital de los Venerables Sacerdotes: this museum, housed in a former hospice for ageing priests, is a gem.

 - Museo de Bellas Artes: it provides an elegant showcase for a comprehensive collection of Spanish and Sevillan paintings and sculptures.